 If you are looking for an alternative to filing bankruptcy then you should meet with our local proposal administrator to work out a debt repayment plan that works for you and your creditors.

 The trustee will then present your proposal to your creditors and work with them to get the proposal accepted.

 The cost of a consumer proposal will depend on many different factors.

 Every single proposal will have a different cost as your proposal will be based on the amount of debt you owe, your creditors, your assets and the imagination of your Trustee.

-Your trustee does not charge you for preparing your consumer proposal and there are no additional or hidden fees.
+Your trustee does not charge you for preparing your agreement to offer your creditors and there are no additional or hidden fees.

 If you and your creditors agree to a debt proposal agreement to pay $500 a month for 36 months that is the only payment you will make over the life of your debt proposal.